nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Due to the limitation of PlantUML, some triangles that are used to indicate class inheritance and some solid diamonds that are used to denote composition may overlap with each other.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** Due to the limitation of PlantUML, some triangles that are used to indicate class inheritance may overlap with each other.
 </div>

 **API** :